 Car repairs can be costly.
 Here are some tips that can help save a few dollars on those car repairs.

-All new vehicles come with a three year or 36,000 miles (whichever comes first from date of manufacture) bumper-to-bumper warranty that covers most almost everything except for the tires, brake pads or wipers.
+All new vehicles come with a three year or 36,000 miles (whichever comes first from date of manufacture) bumper-to-bumper warranty.
+This covers most almost everything except for the tires, brake pads or wipers.
 Nor does it include the routine maintenance like oil change and tire rotation.
-Make sure to read your car’s warranty coverage because there are car repairs that will be covered.
+Make sure to read your car’s warranty coverage because there are car repairs that will get covered.

-When your vehicle is past warranty, you can also bring it to independent car repair shops instead of dealerships that are very expensive.
-When bringing your vehicle to an independent repair shop, make sure to make sure that the shop is equipped to handle the kind of repair your car needs and that they have the necessary tools and experience to complete their tasks.
+When your vehicle is past warranty, you can also bring it to an independent car repair shops instead of car dealerships.
+When bringing your vehicle to an independent repair shop, make sure that the shop is equipped to handle the kind of repair your car needs.
+Check that they have the necessary tools and experience to complete their tasks.
 Here are some tips in finding the right one.
 Check our articles on tips of finding the right repair shop.

 Car repairs are tricky and expensive.
 That is why a lot of people are attempting to repair cars themselves to save money.
 But then, when doing car repairs, you need to have the proper tools, materials, and knowledge to avoid further damage to the vehicle.
 When you are in doubt, or you can’t figure out where the problem is, have a professional do the job for you.

 A car is one of the significant investments that we make and sometimes accepting the fact that the vehicle needs to be let go can be extremely hard.
 Cars like houses depreciate over time, in fact, the moment it goes out of the dealership, depreciation already started.
 In a year, the car’s value, though brought brand new, competes with used vehicles.